jasminedevv/HowAreYouGonnaPayForIt/README.md

 Move the sliders to the left to cut a percentage from a government budget item and see what it can pay for.
 You’ll notice that cutting programs in the billions barely makes a dent in a bar that requires trillions.
 Items in the millions can be overfunded by simply touching one of the sliders that operates in billions.

+Of course this isn't the whole picture, politically speaking.
+As one example, you couldn't stop paying interest on federal loans for a year.

 ## Technologies
 - React